JeSemE: A Website for Exploring Diachronic Changes in Word Meaning and Emotion: Architecture and Website

 \section{Architecture and Website}

-\jeseme\ uses five diachronic corpora, i.e., the Google Books N-Gram Corpus for German and its English fiction register \cite{Michel11}, the Corpus of Historical American English \cite{Davies12}, the Deutsches Textarchiv `German Text Archive' \cite{Geyken13} and the Royal Society Corpus \cite{Kermes16}.
-To ensure high embedding quality, these corpora are divided into temporal slices of roughly similar size, thus covering between 10 and 50 years each.
+\jeseme\ uses five diachronic corpora: the Google Books N-Gram Corpus for German and its English fiction register \cite{Michel11}, the Corpus of Historical American English (COHA; \newcite{Davies12}), the Deutsches Textarchiv [`German Text Archive'] \cite{Geyken13} and the Royal Society Corpus \cite{Kermes16}.
+To ensure high embedding quality, these corpora are divided into temporal slices of similar size covering between 10 to 50 years each.

-\jeseme 's processing pipeline is illustrated in Figure \ref{fig:pipeline}.
-It starts with orthographically normalizing these corpus slices, i.e., lower casing only for English and a slightly more complex, historical-spelling-aware lemmatization for German \cite{Jurish13}.
-We then use a modified version of \texttt{hyperwords} to calculate slice-specific embedding models with \svdpmi \ \cite{Levy15}.
-This algorithm was chosen for its superior reliability, which is essential for interpreting local neighborhoods in embeddings spaces as is done in remainder of this paper \cite{Hellrich16coling,Hellrich17dh}.
-Apart from word \textit{vectors}, we also calculate word-based co-occurrence statistics, frequency information and emotion values for each slice (see Section \ref{sec:emotions}).
+\jeseme 's processing pipeline is depicted in Figure \ref{fig:pipeline}.
+It starts with orthographically normalizing the corpus slices, i.e., lower casing only for English and a historical spelling-aware lemmatization for German \cite{Jurish13}.
+We then use a modified version of \textsc{Hyperwords}\footnote{ \url{github.com/hellrich/hyperwords}} to calculate slice-specific embedding models with \svdpmi \ \cite{Levy15}.
+This algorithm was chosen for its superior reliability which is essential for interpreting local neighborhoods in embedding spaces as is done in the remainder of this paper \cite{Hellrich16coling,Hellrich17dh}.
+Apart from word vectors, we also calculate word-based co-occurrence statistics, frequency information and emotion values for each slice (see Section \ref{sec:emotions}).
 All this information is stored in a relational database.
 Compared to \newcite{Hellrich17acl}, our current version also reduces the database size from approximately 120GB to 40GB.
 This is achieved by storing word vectors instead of pre-computed similarity scores.
-Similarity between most words will thus be computed on the fly, only the most similar ones for each word (automatically picked as references) being cached for fast retrieval.
+Unlike the previous version, semantic similarity between most words will be computed on the fly.
+Only the most similar ones for each word (automatically picked as references) are cached for fast retrieval.